WillYuen72/Ceevo-Stag/meta/documents/user_guide_en.md

-# Masterpayment - Accept payments and optimise working capital
+# Will - Accept payments and optimise working capital

-Masterpayment provides payment processing for ecommerce shops.
+Will provides payment processing for ecommerce shops.
 As a member of the Net1 Group, we accept and process all current payment methods for your ecommerce shop with our own acquiring solution.

 We combine the core capabilities of an acquirer with those of a payment service provider and the preliminary financing opportunities of a bank in order to optimise your working capital.